Philadelphia health news and information

 If so, you're not alone.
 Most of us will be called on to perform unpaid caregiver responsibilities at some point in our lives -- whether that might involve helping another with their shopping or cleaning, handling their finances, monitoring their medication schedule, or providing what we may consider to be "traditional" caregiver tasks such as helping with bathing, cooking and dressing.

-On top of this, more than half of all unpaid caregivers perform those tasks while holding down a "regular" job.
+On top of this, more than half of the 44 million Americans who perform unpaid care giving tasks do so while holding down "regular" jobs.

 Caregivers can be unsung angels of mercy for those in need -- but their own needs can too often be ignored.
 Researchers have identified several factors that can cause caregiver stress: